The Crescent on SC’s State Flag

 According to the Charleston Museum, “These things have been around in one form or another since the Middle Ages and survive even today within certain military units.
 Traditionally a component of a suit of armor, the gorget served as a protective plate over the seam between the combatant’s helmet and breastplate.
 As full body armor became less useful over time, gorgets shrank in size and eventually became a communicative symbol of rank.
 During the American Revolution, both British and Patriot forces employed gorgets in their uniforms.
 This particular piece belonged to Charles Cotesworth Pinckney, signer of the United States Constitution and 1803 presidential candidate.
 The gorget itself was made by master Charleston Silversmith John Vanall circa 1750.
 (The engraving was very likely done sometime after the war as a commemorative gesture.)”

 Folklore further says the gorget shape was used on the military caps of the 1st and 2nd South Carolina Regiments during the Revolutionary War.
 In 1775, Colonel William Moultrie was put in charge of these troops.
 He was assigned the task of developing a flag for the state while stationed at Fort Sullivan.
 The flag would be used to signal the city when friendly ships were entering the Charleston harbor.
 According to some, he used a gorget in the corner of an indigo blue field for this flag.
 The indigo matched the color of his troop’s uniforms, and the gorget was taken from the cap.
-Some profess that the work liberty was also written on the flag.
+Some profess that the word liberty was also written on the flag.
 The palm tree would later be added to the flag and placed in the center.
 We’ll talk about that later.

 The other side of the coin